HuaweiSoft/WebDreamer/README.md

 ## Contributions

-Welcome everyone to join WebDreamer Open Source Project.
+Everyone is welcome to join WebDreamer Open Source Project to make contributions.